thiyangt/ThiTal/content/home/about.md

 I am a PhD candidate in Statistics at [Monash University, Australia](https://www.monash.edu/) working with [Professor Rob Hyndman](https://robjhyndman.com/hyndsight/) and [Associate Professor George Athanasopoulos](https://research.monash.edu/en/persons/george-athanasopoulos).
 My PhD research focuses on the problem of forecasting large collections of time series.
 I am also interested in R programming language and general data science problems.

-My sister [Priyanga Dilini Talagala](http://prital.netlify.com/) is also a PhD student at Monash University, Australia.
+My sister [Priyanga Dilini Talagala](http://prital.netlify.com/) is also a PhD candidate at Monash University, Australia.
 This site is built with R markdown and Hugo and deployed with Netlify.